Case study of a successful testicular torsion claim our medical negligence team dealt with.

 Supportive expert evidence was obtained by Oliver.
 This established that the Claimant had been suffering from testicular torsion at his initial appointment with the GP.
 The expert said that the correct course of action would have been to immediately refer to the boy to the local surgical team for them to correct the torsion.

 Liability was initially disputed by the GP’s legal representatives.
 However, following negotiations, an out of court settlement was reached.
-The terms of the agreed compensation package were given the court’s seal of approval in January 2018.
+The terms of the agreed compensation package were given the court’s seal of approval.